LunchBadger/adxchange-lb-api/README.md

-Each of the plugins was moved to Loopback models
+Each of the plugins was moved to Loopback models.

 Email and Coinbase models use the same code that was originally developed.

-Note: By default loopback has implementation of POST to `/modelpath` to override it the following construct is required
+Note: By default loopback has implementation of POST to `/modelpath`.
+To override it the following construct is required
 ```
 module.exports = function (MailSender) {.   // standard declaration
     MailSender.on('dataSourceAttached', function (obj) { // hook to wait for datasource connection (Memory connector)